NFL Insiders predict: Week 3 upsets, fantasy flops, more

 Clay: Devin Funchess, WR, Panthers.
 Greg Olsen is out six-to-eight weeks, which opens the door for Funchess to take on a larger target share in Carolina.
 The third-year wideout is 6-foot-4, and his 68 receiving yards on Sunday were his highest total since the final game of his rookie season.
 Funchess has a terrific Week 3 matchup against a Saints defense that has allowed the most fantasy points to wide receivers through two weeks of play.

-Foxworth: Duke Johnson, RB, Browns.
+Foxworth: Duke Johnson Jr., RB, Browns.
 He could have a big game against the Colts despite not getting the majority of carries.
 Most rushing attempts go to Isaiah Crowell, but Duke is featured in the passing game.
 The Browns exploit mismatches with Duke in the slot against linebackers and throw him the ball deep down the field.
 Amongst NFL running backs, he is first in yards per reception with 15.8, and his 11 targets are fifth-highest in that same group.

 Sando: Devin Funchess, WR, Panthers.
 He is intriguing with Greg Olsen out and New Orleans on the Panthers' schedule next.
 He had four catches for 68 yards Sunday.